covscript-archives/csman/README.md

 # Csman

-* **Platform**: Linux&MacOs&Windows
+* **Platform**: **Linux** & **MacOs** & **Windows**

 ## Description

-  The Csman is a package manager.
+  The csman is a package manager.
 This tool helps managing all packages that users installed for CovScript.
 To install and control them easily, also handle their dependencies correctly.

-  Csman is a tool which need online condition.
-Users can only use a part of function offline.
+  It need online condition.
+But you can only use the part of function offline.

-  Wherever users install it in, csman can successfully run.
-And users can set some options in configure file of Csman.
+  You can set some vars by writing them down in configure file of csman.

 ## Usage